wrobi/turnUino/README.md

 # turnUino
-**Modell railway turnout controller with ESP8266 and PCA9685 for Arduino**
+**Model railway turnout controller with ESP8266 and PCA9685 for Arduino**

 Control your model railway turnouts easily using laptop or tablet.
 In map view, just click on the selected element to move the turnouts to the desired position.
+You can make your own map and turnout imgages with Scarm, WinTrack or any other model railway planner software.
+Use **background.png** filename for map, **turn0.png** for default positioned turnout, and **turn1.png** for other positioned turnout.
+Copy map and turnout images to ***data*** folder and upload to ESP flash rom with Arduino ESP8266 filesystem uploader.

-Compatible with ESP8266 based bords, like NodeMCU, Wemos D1, Wemos D1 mini etc.
+Compatible with ESP8266 based boards, like NodeMCU, Wemos D1, Wemos D1 mini etc.

 Screenshot:
 ![wiring](https://github.com/wrobi/turnUino/blob/main/screenshot.png?raw=true "Screenshot")